ransomhmc/mesh-frontend-interview/README.md

   - Currently, backend server is hard coded as `wss://conference-ken.meshub.tv` in urlFactory.js, please make it dynamic so we can manually choose one from a server list.

   - Expected output:
-    - https://imgur.com/n8mvD8t should display a simple UI to select a server from server list.
+    - Add a simple UI to select a server from server list in this page `https://imgur.com/n8mvD8t` .
 Server list can be retrieved via `/servers` API